The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/3-private-properties-static-methods.md

 console.log(bigCircle.getCircumference()); // 62.8318
 ```

-While each `Circle` instance could have their own value of `PI`, it wouldn't make much sense since the value of `PI` is constant and the same for all circles.
+Since the value of `PI` is the same for all circles, it can be defined once as a static property of the `Circle` class rather than having it be defined for each circle instance.

 And here is an example of a class with a private static property and a static method: